-For poetry, we are looking for poems that display the writer's natural voice and that are as well written as prose.
-We like poems that contain strong imagery and that often play with metaphor although we are not limited to these things because even poems containing a narrative will work for us.
+For poetry, we are looking for lyric poems and narratives that display the writer's natural voice, that are as well written as prose, and that are drawn from the writer's own experiences.
+We find delight in such things as vivid images, strong similes, and playful use of metaphor.
 Poems in either an organic form or a traditional form are acceptable.
 Abstract or experimental poems are less likely to receive a close reading.

 Include a short (100 words or less) biography, written in third person (i.e. Jane Doe writes...), for yourself with your submission, including author webpages or blogs, publication history and educational successes, or any other relevant information that you feel you should share with us about yourself.
 This biography will be published in the same journal that your work appears in, if your work is accepted for publication, so it is another great way for your readers to follow your successes.